-Last year saw chip stocks swoon.
-There was the beginning of the trade war with China and all the unknowns it brought about.
+In 2018, chip stocks swooned.
+It was the beginning of the trade war with China and all the unknowns it brought about.

 Remember, the one thing the market hates more than anything is uncertainty.
 And living with the uncertainty of how this powerful industry was going to navigate an all-out – or even partial – trade war was on everyone’s mind.

-Global economies haven’t been expanding as quickly as hoped, so spending has slowed.
-And that meant semiconductor stocks may well be starting their downward cycle.
+Global economies hadn’t been expanding as quickly as hoped, so spending had slowed.
+And that meant semiconductor stocks may well have been starting their downward cycle.

 Smaller firms were spared initially, as the big semi firms took the brunt of it.
 But then the sector suffered.